ThiagoMaria-SecurityIT/Tutoriais/ollama-chat-ui/README.md

    ![Python Version](https://img.shields.io/badge/python-3.7%2B-blue)  ![License](https://img.shields.io/badge/license-MIT-green)
 A lightweight desktop GUI for interacting with Ollama models, supporting both single and multi-model conversations.
 >[!IMPORTANT]
->Ollama must be installed and running locally
+>Ollama must be installed and running locally with at least one model (for multi-model: 2 models installed in your Ollama are recommended)
 >```
 > ollama serve
 >```